 Researchers have found a strong correlation between abusiveness and adult attachment in men with fearful-avoidant attachments.
 These men tend to suffer from chronic anger with strong emotional reactions leading to violence toward their partners when they experience a fear of abandonment13.

-A fearful-avoidant person experiences anxiety over rejection, which is why fearful women in abusive relationships have a hard time leaving an unhealthy relationship14.
+A fearful-avoidant person experiences anxiety over rejection, which is why fearful women in abusive intimate relationships have a hard time leaving14.

 Signs of Fearful Avoidant Attachment Style in Parents